 In 2019, Shayne helped oversee the successful launch of NZ Herald Premium digital subscriptions and he has helped lead some of the most significant projects at the Herald in the past 15 years including the launch of the Herald on Sunday in 2004 and the Herald's move to compact format in 2012.
-In 2019, Shayne celebrated his 30th year in journalism, including two decades in senior editorial leadership roles across New Zealand.
+In 2019, Shayne celebrated his 30th year in senior editorial leadership roles across New Zealand.
 In 2016 he was awarded the Wolfson Scholarship at Cambridge University in the UK, studying audience patterns in the digital age.